LAMP: Language-Assisted Motion Planning for Controllable Video Generation: Limitations

+\paragraph{Failure Rate} We evaluated the validity of the DSL tags generated by LAMP to assess their structural and semantic integrity.
+The results demonstrate that LAMP is empirically robust: across four datasets (10k captions each), it shows a \textbf{0.11\% failure rate}, with only 3 motion type confusions and 8 invalid tags per 10k samples.
+This highlights the stability of the DSL and deterministic grounding.

-In our work, we use VACE~\cite{vace} as a pre-trained video generator and convert the motion trajectories to intermediate control videos.
+\paragraph{Video Adherence to Motion Conditioning Controls} In our work, we use VACE~\cite{vace} as a pre-trained video generator and convert the motion trajectories to intermediate control videos.
 While effective, this conditioning mechanism sometimes falls short in adhering to the conditioning signals as shown in the supplementary video.
 Finetuning a video generator to be conditioned on directly the 3D motion trajectories can mitigate this limitation in the future.